BayAreaMetro/Spatial-Analysis-Mapping-Projects/Best-Practices-Procedures/Creating-Groups.md

 A good way to organize this is to use **two groups** and a naming convention for your **working groups (in progress content)** and **broadcast groups (final content)**.
 For example:

 - Broadcast group: "My Mapping Project"
-- Working group: "My Mapping Project (Draft)"
+- Working group: "My Mapping Project (Private - Working)"
 - Final web map: "My Web Map"
 - In-progress web map: "My Web Map (Draft)"